Acne Laser Treatment

-Blue Light Treatment for Acne
+Blue Light Treatment For Acne

 BLUE Light Photodynamic Therapy is a FDA approved treatment for moderate acne.
 It works by destroying the P. acnes bacteria present in skin.
 Blue Light can be administered alone or together with a topical application of ALA and Levulin® (aminolevulinic acid).
 Studies show that Blue Light provides treatment for both active acne lesions and other inactive sebaceous glands that are not creating active acne lesions, but have the potential to do so.

-Acne patients sit in front of the Blue Light delivery system for approximately sixteen minutes.
+Acne patients will sit in front of the Blue Light delivery system for approximately sixteen minutes.
 Patients who opt to receive a topical application of ALA along with their Blue Light Photodynamic treatment wear the ALA solution for about thirty minutes, then sit in front of the Blue Light photodynamic delivery system for approximately eight minutes.
-For best results, Blue Light treatment are administered twice weekly over a three week period for a total of six treatments.
+For best results, Blue Light acne laser treatments are administered twice weekly over a three week period for a total of six treatments.
 Blue Light treatment is also available for actinic keratosis of the face and scalp with the Blue Light and using a topical application of Levulin.
 Acticinic keratosis patients sit for 2 sessions.